Plaza Resort Bonaire

-Plaza Beach Resort Bonaire is the largest diving resort in the southern Caribbean Island of Bonaire, located at 80 Julio A. Abraham Boulevard, south of Kralendijk, just north of Flamingo International Airport (about 0.5 mi away).
-It is operated by the Van der Valk family of hoteliers and is also known as the Plaza Resort Van der Valk.
-American divers have reportedly voted it one of the top 10 dive resorts in the world.
-The resort, which claims to be five-star, although this is disputed by several independent publications, is situated on a peninsula, at the mouth of a man-made lagoon with turquoise blue waters.
+Plaza Resort Bonaire is the largest diving resort in the southern Caribbean Island of Bonaire, located at 80 Julio A. Abraham Boulevard, south of Kralendijk, just north of Flamingo International Airport (about 0.5 mi away).
+It is operated by the Van der Valk family of hoteliers and is also known as the Van der Valk Plaza Resort Bonaire.
+The resort is situated on a peninsula, at the mouth of a man-made lagoon with turquoise blue waters.
 Plaza Beach Resort Bonaire Its beach measures 500 m long and 50–100 m deep and is a notable scuba diving location, known as Toucan Diving.